LispCookbook/cl-cookbook/emacs-ide.md

 ~~~

 This will avoid getting `ascii stream decoding error`s when you have
-non-ascii characters in files you evaluate with Slime.
+non-ascii characters in files you evaluate with SLIME.

 ### Standard shell